bintracker/bintracker/docs/about.md

 ## Security Advice

- Bintracker is by not a *safe* tool, due to incorporating a fully featured programming language interpreter.
+Bintracker is an *unsafe* tool, due to incorporating a fully featured programming language interpreter.
 If you are concerned about system integrity, you should consider running Bintracker in a container or virtual machine.